Christine Bold has authored and edited six books--two of them multiple-award winners--as well as numerous articles, chapters, and editorial projects.

 Editing projects include a special issue of the Canadian Review of American Studies (co-edited with Victoria Lamont) on “Popular Westerns: New Scholarship” (2009) and the “Popular West” section ofUpdating the Literary West, sponsored by the Western Literature Association (Texas Christian U.P., 1997).
 From 1991 to 1997, Christine Bold was coeditor (with Stephen Randall) of the Canadian Review of American Studies.

-Over the years, these individual and collaborative projects have been supported by SSHRC Standard Research Grants, a SSHRC Strategic Research Grant, a SSHRC Strategic Partnership Development Grant, and a SSHRC Insight Development Grant, along with grants from the American Heritage Center, U. of Wyoming, the Canada-U.S. Fulbright Program, the U.S. Embassy, and several universities in Canada and the UK.
+Over the years, these individual and collaborative projects have been supported by SSHRC Standard Research Grants, a SSHRC Strategic Research Grant, a SSHRC Strategic Partnership Development Grant, and a SSHRC Insight Development Grant, along with fellowships and grants from the DAAD (Deutscher Akademischer Austauschdienst), Berlin; Harry Ransom Center, University of Texas at Austin; Eccles Centre, British Library, London; Charles Redd Center for Western Studies, Brigham Young University, Salt Lake City; American Heritage Center, University of Wyoming, the Canada-U.S. Fulbright Program, the U.S. Embassy, and several universities in Canada and the UK.

 I welcome graduate students in any of my areas of research (as above).
 At the undergraduate level, I teach broadly in U.S. literatures, popular print forms and debates, cultural memory-making, and women’s writings.
 Recent courses have focused on the construction of the“high-low” divide in 19th-century America, dime novels, spy fiction, memory and social change, and multigenre surveys of 19th- to 21st-century U.S. writings which range widely across race, ethnicity, gender, sexuality, class, and language.
 I also teach some Scottish literature, with a course on "hidden histories" which takes undergraduate students into the U of Guelph's world-class Scottish archival and special collection.